Multi-Objective Optimization

 Dominance and the Pareto front

 The key conceptual tool is Pareto dominance.
 One solution dominates another if it is at least as good in all objectives and strictly better in at least one.
 A solution is Pareto-optimal (or non-dominated) when no other can improve one objective without degrading some other.
 The set of all such non-dominated solutions forms the Pareto front: the frontier of the best achievable trade-offs, where you can only gain in one objective at the cost of losing in another.
-As Deb and colleagues wrote, “in the absence of any further information, one of these Pareto-optimal solutions cannot be said to be better than the other.”

 How it is tackled